-There is much to see once inside the fortress, but we were mostly interested in the famous tapestries.
-There are many tapestries throughout the structure, including the Apocalyptic Tapestries detailing the Book of Revelation.
+There is much to see once inside the fortress; we were mostly interested in the famous tapestries.
+There are many throughout the structure, including the Apocalyptic Tapestries detailing the Book of Revelation.

 Royal Chateau de Blois is another beautiful site to see.
 Built beginning in 1214 this ornate chateau is in a lovely location that has a nice view of Blois and the Loire river.

-We saw many troglodyte dwellings during our visit as well.
+We saw many troglodyte dwellings during our visit.
 Many of these homes have been modernized and are still is use today.

-Le Bousquet is a restaurant in the valley in an old wine cave that will make you feel like you are in a troglodyte dwelling.
+Le Bousquet, a restaurant in the valley in an old wine cave will make you feel like you are in a troglodyte dwelling.
 The English speaking owner is very friendly and the food is fabulous.

 As we drove through the valley we saw many beautiful sites.

 If you plan to visit the Loire Valley, be sure to rent a car since many of the small villages are not accessible by train or bus.
 I suggest allowing several weeks for your visit.
 We were there for six days and just barely scratched the surface.

 Have you visited the Loire Valley?
 If so, please leave a comment with your favorite sites.